Menu

 Suurpelto III

 The concept of the area is also based on creative traffic design.
 The traffic system adds pedestrians, bicycles and vehicles into one unified stream.
-The Henttaanlaakso area will have only one large slow-speed street area with mixed traffic, where according to research drivers act more carefully than in typical street systems.
+The planned Henttaanlaakso area will have only one large slow-speed street area with mixed traffic, where according to research, drivers act more carefully than in typical street systems.
 One big shared courtyard meanders between the houses; only passing traffic and public traffic are on separate lanes.

 NAME: Development Plan for Suurpelto III Residential Area